What are Debt Funds?

 If you want funds that only invest in government securities then you should invest in gilt debt funds.
 These securities will obviously have low credit risk because they are protected by government policies.
 It is best suitable for risk-averse fixed income investors.

 6. Fixed Maturity Plan:

-These types of fixed maturity plans will invest in government securities and corporate bonds.
+Fixed maturity plans will invest in government securities and corporate bonds.
 These all are fixed income securities.
 Your money will be locked in for a fixed duration of time.
 This time will be in months or years.
-You can invest in these plans in only their initial offer period.
+You can invest in these plans in their initial offer period only.
 You will get a better tax-efficient return and the returns with FMPs are usually stable too.